Multipartite entanglement in a microwave frequency comb

-We measured and analyzed the noise emitted from a bichromatically flux pumped JPA to demonstrate correlations among 64 modes of the electromagnetic field.
-Demonstrating multipartite entanglement in all 64 modes is formidable, but we did establish full inseparability in seven modes.
-Currently we cannot claim GME, which is a stricter criteria than full inseparability.
-Our theory in the Supplementary material indicates that we can generate GME states, but their signatures are sensitive to calibration error.
-Future experiments need to improve calibration of amplification chain, taking into account insertion losses very close to the JPA.

-Nevertheless, direct digital demodulation presents an opportunity to generate and control very large Gaussian quantum states in the microwave frequency domain.
-64 modes is already a substantial number, but scaling to more pumps and more modes is soon possible with our digital microwave platform.
-To achieve entanglement over a wider band, one could repeat the experiment with a travelling wave parametric amplifier \cite{Perelshtein2021}.

-Future directions lie in generating and verifying particular multimodal Gaussian states, such as cluster states, through precise control of the amplitude and phase of the pumps \cite{Arzani2018}.
-An interesting prospect is to combine pumping at twice the frequency and at the comb spacing to control the scattering between nearest neighbour modes, as in \cite{Lecocq2017}.
-Other possible applications include simulations of other quantum systems \cite{Hung2021, McDonald2018} and incorporating non-Gaussian states.
+In conclusion, direct digital modulation and demodulation methods provide a powerful tool for generation of multipartite entanglement in a microwave frequency comb.
+We demonstrated this with 64 modes using a bichromatic pump and used the SvL test to show full inseparability of a subset of 7 modes in the comb.
+A direct extension of our technique should allow for the creation of multimodal Gaussian cluster states through precise control of the amplitude and phase of the multiple pumps \cite{Arzani2018}.
+For example, pumping at $2\omega_0$ in combination with pumping at the comb spacing $\Delta/2$, should control the scattering between nearest neighbour modes, as in Ref.~\cite{Lecocq2017}.
+Other possible applications include quantum simulation \cite{Hung2021, McDonald2018} and reservoir computing with continuous variable Gaussian states \cite{nokkala2021}.